Mustard (condiment): History

-The Romans likely exported mustard seed to Gaul, and by the 10th century, monks of Saint-Germain-des-Prés in Paris absorbed the mustard-making knowledge of Romans and began their own production.
-The first appearance of mustard makers on the royal registers in Paris dates back to 1292.
-Dijon, France, became a recognized center for mustard making by the 13th century.
+In the 10th century the monks of Saint-Germain-des-Prés in Paris began their own production of mustard.
+The first appearance of mustard-makers on the royal registers in Paris was in 1292.
+Dijon, France, had become a recognized centre for mustard making by the 13th century.
 The popularity of mustard in Dijon is evidenced by written accounts of guests consuming 70 impgal of mustard creme in a single sitting at a gala held by the Duke of Burgundy in 1336.
-In 1877, one of the most famous Dijon mustard makers, Grey-Poupon, was established as a partnership between Maurice Grey, a mustard maker with a unique recipe containing white wine; and Auguste Poupon, his financial backer.
+In 1877 one of the most famous Dijon mustard makers, Grey-Poupon, was established as a partnership between Maurice Grey, a mustard-maker with a unique recipe containing white wine, and Auguste Poupon, his financial backer.
 Their success was aided by the introduction of the first automatic mustard-making machine.
-In 1937, Dijon mustard was granted an Appellation d'origine contrôlée.
-Due to its long tradition of mustard making, Dijon is regarded as the mustard capital of the world.
+In 1937 Dijon mustard was granted an Appellation d'origine contrôlée.
+Owing to its long tradition of mustard making Dijon is regarded as the mustard capital of France.

-The early use of mustard as a condiment in England is attested from the year 1390 in the book The Forme of Cury which was written by King Richard II's master cooks.
-It was prepared in the form of mustard balls—coarse-ground mustard seed combined with flour and cinnamon, moistened, rolled into balls, and dried—which were easily stored and combined with vinegar or wine to make mustard paste as needed.
+The early use of mustard as a condiment in England is attested from the year 1390 in the book The Forme of Cury, which was written by King Richard II's master cooks.
+It was prepared in the form of mustard balls—coarse-ground mustard seed combined with flour and cinnamon, moistened, rolled into balls and dried—which were easily stored and combined with vinegar or wine to make mustard paste as needed.
 The town of Tewkesbury was well known for its high-quality mustard balls, originally made with ground mustard mixed with horseradish and dried for storage, which were then exported to London and other parts of the country, and are even mentioned in William Shakespeare's play King Henry the Fourth, Part II.

-The use of mustard as a hot dog condiment is said to have been first seen in the US at the 1904 St. Louis World's Fair, when the bright-yellow French's mustard was introduced by the R.T.
+The use of mustard as a hot dog condiment is said to have been first seen in the United States at the 1904 St. Louis World's Fair, when the bright-yellow French's mustard was introduced by the R.T.
 French Company.

 Culinary uses

 Mustard is most often used at the table as a condiment on cold and hot meats.
 It is also used as an ingredient in mayonnaise, vinaigrette, marinades, and barbecue sauce.
 It is also a popular accompaniment to hot dogs, pretzels, and bratwurst.
-In the Netherlands and northern Belgium, it is commonly used to make mustard soup, which includes mustard, cream, parsley, garlic, and pieces of salted bacon.
+In the Netherlands and Belgium, mustard is mainly used as a seasoning of croquettes, bitterballen, and cheese, and commonly used to make mustard soup, which includes mustard, cream, parsley, garlic, and pieces of salted bacon.

 Mustard as an emulsifier can stabilize a mixture of two or more immiscible liquids, such as oil and water.
 Added to Hollandaise sauce, mustard can inhibit curdling.

-Mustard can be added to dishes as a primary spice, as is popular in East Indian cuisine.
-Added to mixed vegetables or fish curries, it can impart a unique flavor to some of the Indian recipes.
+Mustard can be added to dishes as a primary spice, which is popular in East Indian cuisine.
+Added to mixed vegetables or fish curries, it can impart a unique flavour to some of the Indian recipes.